uditkarode/ucc/README.md

 - sources/ (this will contain the C/CPP source code)
 - logs/ (this will contain the build and DosBox logs)
 - files/ (this will contain the files created through C/C++ using filestreams)
+- headers/ (this will contain your custom header files)

 Now, set the complete location of the *workspace*, as such: